Sheffield High School, South Yorkshire: Present day

-The school premises can be seen to be split between four sites; the infant school, at the former Ashdell School on Fulwood Road, the site on Melbourne Avenue consists of the canteen, school uniform shop and Junior School, the Sixth Form Centre which is located further up Melbourne Avenue overlooking the astroturf, and the main site at Rutland Park.
+The school premises are split between three sites; the site on Melbourne Avenue consists of the canteen, Infant and Junior School, the Sixth Form Centre which is located further up Melbourne Avenue overlooking the astroturf, and the main site at Rutland Park.

-The Senior School is located on Rutland Park, consisting of the sports hall, 'old gym', School House, Ash Grove, Moor Lodge and Main School.
-Both sites share the sports facilities and canteen.
+The Senior School is on Rutland Park, consisting of a large sports centre, Ash Grove, Moor Lodge, Main School and Trinity, which houses a gymnasium, fitness suite, cookery rooms and a drama studio.